edalfon/blognow/content/post/2017-12-05-image-quality-in-rmarkdown-co/index.en.markdown

 ## Useful refs

-Just some links to follow, when you need to bruch up on these things
+Just some links to follow, when you need to brush up on these things

 - [The canonical / authoritative source](https://r4ds.had.co.nz/graphics-for-communication.html#figure-sizing)
 - [Well, the rmarkdown cookbook of course](https://bookdown.org/yihui/rmarkdown-cookbook/graphical-device.html)